-Scerra and Brill (2012) tested participants in several multitasking experiments, in which the input of both tasks was either presented in the same modality (unimodal dual-task condition) or via different modalities (tactile and visual or tactile and auditory, cross modal dual-task condition).
+Scerra and Brill (2012) tested participants in several multitasking experiments, in which the input of both tasks was either presented in the same modality (unimodal dual-task condition) or via different modalities (visual prime and target; tactile and visual or tactile and auditory, cross modal dual-task condition).
 The authors observed a decrement in performance in all dual-task conditions compared to the single-task condition, which was especially pronounced in the unimodal dual-task condition.
-We argue that this might be of relevance for an unconscious priming paradigm, since the input of both tasks, i.e. the prime and the target, are typically presented in the same modality (visual).
+We argue that this might be of relevance for an unconscious priming paradigm, since the input of both tasks, i.e., the prime and the target, are typically presented in the same modality (visual).
 If the two responses also share features, it could be that the stimulus of task 2 simultaneously activates (features of) the task 1 response, which may then lead to between-task crosstalk (Janczyk et al., 2018).

-Since the input modalities of both tasks cannot be changed in the case of masked response priming, the question arises what may happen when the output, i.e. the response modalities, are manipulated.
-Göthe et al. (2016) tested multiple variations of input-output modality pairings and observed higher dual-task costs for non-standard modality pairings (e.g. visual stimulus mapped to vocal response and auditory stimulus mapped to manual response) as compared to respective standard pairing (e.g. visual stimulus mapped to manual response and auditory stimulus mapped to vocal response).
-The authors conclude that for non-standard pairings crosstalk was present, but for standard feature pairings is was absent.
+Since the input modalities of both tasks cannot be changed in the case of masked response priming, the question arises what may happen, when the output, i.e., the response modalities, are manipulated.
+Göthe et al. (2016) tested multiple variations of input-output modality pairings and observed higher dual-task costs for non-standard modality pairings (e.g., visual stimulus mapped to vocal response and auditory stimulus mapped to manual response) as compared to respective standard pairing (e.g., visual stimulus mapped to manual response and auditory stimulus mapped to vocal response).
+The authors conclude that for non-standard pairings, crosstalk was present, but for standard feature pairings is was absent.
 These findings were replicated by Stelzel et al. (2006).

 Since dual-task costs arise in the form of prolonged RTs in task 2, but as was shown, in task 1 as well, this may have considerably consequences for the observed priming effects.
-Following this line of arguments, it seems advisable to keep the input/output modality pairings for both indirect and direct task concordant, as otherwise dual-task costs due to crosstalk may arise.
+Following this line of arguments, it seems advisable to keep the input/output modality pairings for both tasks concordant, as otherwise dual-task costs due to crosstalk may arise.

 However, as early as in the 1970s it was observed that the decrement in performance (measured via error scores), that is typically observed in dual-task situations, was affected by the modality of the second, added task: the error rates were larger when both tasks had to be responded to manually as compared to a cross-modal condition of manual and vocal responses (McLeod, 1977).
 The author explained this with response interference, which is to be expected when the two tasks share one common processing requirement.
 Liu and Wickens (1987) found a similar effect: they observed a greater performance decrement (measured via reaction time and weighted workload ratings) in a tracking task when the second task required a manual response than when it required a vocal response.
 The authors argue that the multiple resource model is capable of predicting the interference of the tracking task, which is greater for a manual than a vocal response to the second task.